tsugiproject/tsugi-static/README.md

 This holds the static files used by the Tsugi framework.
 This is shared between the Tsugi implementations in various languages.

-You can check this out locally into the ht docs folder next to your Tsugi developer console or just use the version stored in the CloudFlare CDN at:
+You can check this out locally into the htdocs folder next to your Tsugi developer console (/tsugi) or just use the copy stored in the CloudFlare CDN at:

     https://www.dr-chuck.net/tsugi-static